 There are passages in the Bible that coincide with scientific principles that weren't widely accepted until hundreds of years after the Bible had been written.
-Here are some examples:
+Below are some examples:

-"He sits enthroned above the circle of the earth..."
-(Isaiah 40:22, NIV).
+"He who sits above the circle of the earth..."
+(Isaiah 40:22, CJB).
 (By the way, the Hebrew language at that time did not have a word for "sphere," only for "circle.")

 In various passages, the Bible describes a hydrologic cycle, the process by which clouds are formed, rain is produced and ground water is replenished.
 Science made the same discovery in the 1600s, long after the Bible passages were written.
 Here are the related Bible verses:

-3. The Bible stated that the stars cannot be counted:
+The Bible stated that the stars cannot be counted:>

 For centuries, scientists and astronomers thought they could count the precise number of stars in the universe.
 Brahe, for example, said there were 777.
 Kepler claimed the total was 1,005.
 Hipparchus said there were 1,022 stars.
 Ptolemy raised the number to 1,056.
 Eventually, scientists, including the great Galileo, concluded that the stars could not be numbered, just as the Bible had always claimed: